berezerker/Term_paper/README.md

 | Rain             | 0.817          | 0.97       | 0.89     |
 | Total            | None           | None       | 0.95     |

-# Model
-The final model is located in folder saved_models/.

 # Requirements
 install the requirements by running
 ```code